uwcvis/cvis2022/_pages/call-for-papers.md

   1. Create New Account (if needed).
   2. Logout.
   3. Login by using the URL of CVIS 2022 at CMT.
-  4. Select a track, then create a new submission.
+  4. Create a new submission.

 ## Topics of interest
 include, but are not limited to: